 Note: The domain names are not case-sensitive, so choose accordingly.

 Enter the details correctly.
-Double-check every detail you enter, especially the email address.
-That’s what you’ll need for any support from Bluehost and get your server login details.
+Double-check every detail, especially the email address.
+You’ll need that to get support from Bluehost and access your server login details.

 Step 3: Chose the right package and duration of the association